gmikisilva/Cyber-Security-Password-Managers/README.md

 - Jose Vega

-Repository containing our attacks on the password managers that we were tasked.
+Repository containing our attacks on some of the password managers that we were tasked.